Seaniboy2009/Project4-React/README.md

 ## 4.Future features:
 - Have a top liked or top voted
 - Have a most voted post show for all users
-- ability to sign in with google account
+- Ability to sign in with google account

 ## 5.Typography and color scheme:
 - Main colors are blue/purple with green highlights

 ![Header](https://res.cloudinary.com/dgj9rjuka/image/upload/v1682065944/full_post_orjw6p.png)

 ## 6.Wireframes / UX Design:
-- Wirefame for the initial layout of the most important part the post
+- Wireframe for the initial layout of the most important part the post
 - There had to be a clear divide for the advert image(red) and the actual image(blue)

 ![Header](https://res.cloudinary.com/dgj9rjuka/image/upload/v1681901105/wireframe1_sxxenm.png)

-- The navbar had to be not cluttered so a small dropdown was created that would store thew user actions, create, account, logout so the user could see the main parts such as explore and users without the rest getting in the way.
+- The navbar had to be not cluttered so a small drop down was created that would store thew user actions, create, account, logout so the user could see the main parts such as explore and users without the rest getting in the way.

 ![Header](https://res.cloudinary.com/dgj9rjuka/image/upload/v1681901377/nav_dropdown_urhnkx.png)